Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 They partner with ABC on this.

-What they don't bother to mention, when you drill to the bottom, there's a PDF included here, 12-page PDF document with all the polling data in it.
+But what they don't bother to mention, when you drill to the bottom, there's a PDF included here, 12-page PDF document with all the polling data in it.

-You drill down to the bottom, and you will find they sampled 37% Democrats, 31% Republicans, and 27% independent.
+You drill down to the bottom, and you will find they sampled 37% Democrats, 31% Republicans, and 27% Independent.

 And then this, you have to drill down deep to find this.

-What they're telling us is that our poll doesn't mean anything.
+What they're telling us is that our poll doesn't mean anything because there's a total 5% margin of error here.

-Two and a half percent either way for both candidate.
+2.5% either way for both candidates.

-So they are saying the poll doesn't mean that Hillary will win, but you have to drill down way, way, way to the bottom of their story to read them right that they say the difference in Hillary's lead is not statistically significant.
+So they are saying the poll doesn't mean that Hillary will win, but you have to drill down way, way, way to the bottom of their story to read them right that.

 If it's not statistically significant, it's not significant, period.

-It means why did you bother reporting it then if it doesn't mean anything?
+It means, why did you bother reporting it then if it doesn't mean anything?

-Is the right way to react to it.
+Is the right way to react to it?

-If time after time they end up saying when it comes down to crunch time, they can't predict how things are going to turn out.
+So why do we have, this is my point that I raised earlier, why do we have months and months and months of polling if time after time they end up saying when it comes down to crunch time, they can't predict how things are going to turn out?

 What does that mean to you?